AbrarShafin/Magic_8_ball/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request